There are several forms of heat injury which are usually caused by exercise participation in extreme heat or a lack of fluid intake (dehydration).

 The human body is well adapted to cope with the strains of exercise.
 Our methods of cooling the body, mainly through sweating, are far superior to most other mammals.

 When exercising in conditions where the environmental temperature exceeds the body temperature, sweating is the primary method for cooling the body.
-This works through the evaporation of sweat, from the skins surface.
+This works through the evaporation of sweat, from the surface of the skin.

 Heat cramps have previously been known as miners cramps and fireman's cramps.
 They have historically been thought to be a result of dehydration and losses in sodium through sweating.